 The AC has conducted an annual review of the performance of the external auditor and the volume of non-audit services to satisfy itself that the nature and extent of such services will not prejudice the independence and objectivity of the external auditors, before confirming their re-nomination.
 Details of the aggregate amount of fees paid to the external auditors for FY2018, and a breakdown of the fees paid in total for audit and non-audit services respectively, can be found on page 168.

 The Company confirms that the appointment of the external auditors is in accordance with Rules 712 and 715 of the SGX Listing Manual.

 None of the AC members is a former partner of the Group’s existing auditing firm.

-The Group has an existing Code of Business Ethics and Employee Conduct Policy (Ethics Code), which is posted on the Company’s intranet website, to regulate the ethical conduct of its employees.
+The Board has adopted a Code of Conduct and Ethics (including Conflicts of Interest) for Directors.
+This guides Directors in the discharge of their duties, requiring them to adhere to the highest standards of integrity and accountability.
+This Code covers key areas such as conflicts of interest, duty of confidentiality, loans to directors, directors’ declaration of interest under the Companies Act, external appointments and dealings in shares.
+The Group also has an existing Code of Business Ethics and Employee Conduct Policy (Ethics Code), which is posted on the Company’s intranet website, to regulate the ethical conduct of its employees.
 Codes of conduct and practices covering data protection and workplace health and safety are also posted on the website.

 The Head of Internal Audit reports directly to the Chairman of the AC on audit matters, and to the CEO on administrative matters.
 IAD is guided by the International Professional Practices Framework issued by IIA and ensures staff competency through the recruitment of suitably qualified and experienced staff, provision of formal and on-the-job training, and appropriate resource allocation in engagement planning.